 1st-time customers that you don't know AND

 Big-ticket items (gift cards, electronics, mattresses, non-grocery items, grocery items that can be resold like energy/sports drinks, individually bagged snacks, etc.)

 Large tip percentages.
 (We all love getting 25 and 30% tips but If they are combined with huge orders from people you don't know - it may be too good to be true)

 What to do if something seems fishy 🐟:

 Call us and ask, getting a 2nd opinion is always a good idea!

 For first-time customers, even if the order doesn't seem fishy - complete/close the order before delivering the groceries.
 This will at least ensure their card has enough funds to close the order.

 If something seems weird or off - one easy thing to do is to simply decline the order.
 Make up any reason you want (your schedule is already full, you're sick, etc) and simply cancel.
-No penalties for declining orders here - so nothing to worry about on that front :).
 If you do this, please notify us so that we can be on the lookout for the same customer placing a similar order with a different shopper.